 Here are the Best Gliders of 2018!

 About $150.
-This is a super comfortable glider, with a nice smooth gliding motion, comfortable cushions, and a good build quality for the price (reminds us of the old Shermag gliders, which were also high build quality).
-But at $170, you're not going to get many of the features that make the Dutailier model really stand out.
+This is a super comfortable glider, with a nice smooth gliding motion, comfortable cushions, and a good build quality for the price (reminds us of the old Shermag and Dutailier gliders, which were also very high build quality).
+It's up here on our list because it really offers some excellent bang for the buck.
+There are some great features here: the gliding motion is smooth, though not quite as long as some of the others.
+But at $170, you're not going to get many of the features that make some other models stand out.
 There is no lock mechanism on the glider, so there is a higher risk of pinched fingers, and sometimes can be awkward to stand up from while carrying a baby.
-The gliding motion is smooth but not quite as long as the Dutailier, the back is not reclining, and the bottom cushion isn't quite as thick and comfy.
+The gliding motion is smooth but not quite as long as some others, the back is not reclining, and the bottom cushion isn't quite as thick and comfy as others.
 All that being said, if you're looking for a less expensive glider with good build quality and medium-to-high comfort, this is a great option.
 Like the others, it took us about 20 minutes to put this together.
 Some things were really nice: it has a slightly wider hip area which is nice and big enough for baby legs to comfortably lay to the side, and convenient side pockets for books, wipes, or whatever else you'd like to keep at arm's reach.
 The high-back was nice, not quite as high as the Dutailier, but high enough for the less vertically inclined parents to comfortably rest their heads.
-The army cushioning was a bit lacking versus the Dutailier, but again it's about a third of the price.
+The arm cushioning was a bit lacking versus the Dutailier, but again it's about a third of the price.
 Overall, very high bang for the buck, though we wish they had included a locking mechanism.

 About $250-350.
 Back in 2011 the Shermag was at the top of our list for best glider and ottomans.
 It was well-made, and honestly the most comfortable glider on the market.
 The cushions beat out the Stork Craft version by a long shot, it included the locking mechanism, and in our testing it was well constructed and outlasted many of the others.
 Now fast-forward 5 years, there is more competition on the glider market, and Shermag slipped a little behind in the ratings.
 Granted, it still makes our top gliders list, so it's still one of the best on the market.
 But the build quality, like the Stork Craft, is inconsistent.
 So the Shermag and Stork Craft are pretty similar to one another with a few primary differences.
 First, the Shermag has more comfortable seating cushions, especially the thicker bottom cushion.
 Second, the Shermag includes the locking mechanism, which we think is very important in a glider.
 Third, the Shermag does a good job padding the arm rests, and providing a thick head rest area, and we believe it has a nice sleigh style that comes with more expensive units.
 Outside of that, you're basically getting a similar glider to the Stork Craft, but paying a premium for the thicker seat cushion and locking mechanism.
 It was a toss-up whether to place the Shermag at 3rd or 4th place, and in our opinion it is a close tie since it's difficult to attach a price to a comfier cushion and locking mechanism.
 If you can pay the increased price of the Dutailier, go with that option; if you have a limit around $250, go with this option.
 But if you can't stomach this type of cost, then go with the Naomi.